Kevin Trudeau: Career

 Trudeau went on to publish The Weight-Loss Cure "They" Don't Want You to Know About and Debt Cures "They" Don't Want You to Know About.
-His writing has been commercially successful if not factual.
+His writing has been commercially successful although not factual.
 In September 2005, Natural Cures was listed in the New York Times as the number-one-selling nonfiction book in the United States for 25 weeks.

 Trudeau launched a self-titled Internet radio talk show in February 2009 which also aired on several small radio stations consisting of mostly brokered programming.

 Personal life

 Trudeau has been married at least three times.
-Little is known about his first marriage, to Oleksandra Polozhentseva, a Ukrainian immigrant.
-His second union, in 2007, to Kristine Dorow, a Norwegian student whom he met in London, ended in annulment after four months.
-In 2008, he married Natalya Babenko, another Ukrainian, who filed for marriage annulment based on fraud and got it granted by Los Angeles Superior Court in November 2022.
+His first wife was Oleksandra Polozhentseva, a Ukrainian immigrant.
+His second union, in 2007, was to Kristine Dorow, a Norwegian student whom he met in London, and ended in annulment after four months.
+Dorow said that her prenuptial agreement with Trudeau obligated her to reach a certain level in Scientology, which Trudeau has "dabbled in over the years."
+In 2008, he married Natalya Babenko, another Ukrainian, who filed for marriage annulment based on fraud and had it granted by Los Angeles Superior Court in November 2022.